-Supervision Adults convicted of a misdemeanor DWI or domestic assault are supervised by probation officers with specific caseloads.
+Adults convicted of a misdemeanor DWI or domestic assault are supervised by probation officers with specific caseloads.
 The DWI cases are all supervised by one probation officer with a specialized caseload.
 The court orders are reviewed and a probation contract is drafted which outlines the probation conditions specific to the case.
-DWI cases are supervised for two years.
+DWI cases are supervised for one to six years.

 Intensive Supervision Program (ISP) (Repeat Offenders)

 Adults convicted of multiple DWI offenses can be court ordered to participate in the ISP.
 This program requires a high level of probation supervision, a curfew, a period of incarceration or several weeks of electronic alcohol monitoring, random drug testing, chemical dependency treatment or relapse treatment, and a fine.
 The ISP usually lasts 12 to 18 months and is followed by a lower level of supervision until discharge from probation.